ashutoshbk/Natural-Language-Processing/1. Spam Classifier/README.md

 ## Preparing Data for Modelling
 I prepare data in the following ways:
-1. Remove all symbols and converted into small letters and use lemmatization for meaningful words.
+1. Remove all puctuation and converted into small letters and use lemmatization for meaningful words.
 2. I use CountVectorizer to convert text into vectors.

 ## Split data